ndabAP/vue-command/CONTRIBUTING.md

 ## Commits

 You must follow the [Angular commit schema](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
-Commits will fail if not doing so.
+Commits are linted and will fail if not following the schema so.
+This helps to be consistent across developers and makes [semantic release](https://github.com/semantic-release/semantic-release) available.

 ## Build and release